boochtek/ferguson_restaurants/README.md

-# ferguson_restaurants
+# Ferguson Restaurants

-Web site to help people find locally-owned restaurants in Ferguson, MO
+This is the source code for a web site to help people find locally-owned restaurants in Ferguson, MO